-And I’m not sure if it was too much of a “Southern dessert” for my New York family or if no one was a big fan of this pie.
+And I’m not sure if it was too much of a “Southern dessert” for my New York family or if no one was a big fan of sweet potato pie.
 Or if it was too close of a relative to pumpkin pie.
-I don’t know.
+I just don’t know.

-What I do know is with my very first introduction to sweet potato pie being these sweet potato marshmallow pie bars, I may never go back to pumpkin pie again.
-(Not that I was ever a big fan to begin with.)
-My goodness – there’s no comparison!
+What I DO know is with my very first introduction to sweet potato pie being these sweet potato marshmallow pie bars, I may never go back to pumpkin pie again.
+Not that I was ever a big fan to begin with!
+See also: my bourbon pumpkin tart recipe.